recurly/recurly-client-node/README.md

 * `each` will give you an iterator over each item that matches your query.
 * `eachPage` will give you an iterator over each page that is returned.
 The result is an array of resources.

-TODO: Need to fully test and document error handling

 ```js
 async function eachAccount (accounts) {
   try {